A speed comparison between all the most popular UHS-I and UHS-II SD memory cards in the Sony A7 II.

 Best Sony A7II SD Cards

 While I usually recommend PNY cards, many people on the Sony A7rII page have been reporting issues with that card.
-So I’m going to recommend people avoid it for now.
-And it’s not because PNY doesn’t make great cards, they do, it’s just Sony 4k video recording is still extremely fickle.
+So I’m going to recommend people avoid them for now.
+It’s not because PNY doesn’t make great cards, it’s just Sony 4k video recording is still extremely fickle.

 Sony A7II SD Card For Video